Risk Factors for End-stage Renal Disease (ESRD)En Español (Spanish Version)

 - Hyperuricemia—Higher blood uric acid levels increase risk of ESRD

-—Genetic factors have been identified, which either increase the risk of developing chronic renal failure or hasten the progression of this disease.
+—Genetic factors have been identified, which either increase the risk of developing chronic renal failure or quicken the progression of this disease.

 —Smoking has been linked to the progression of renal disease among diabetic and hypertensive patients.